citp/privacy-policy-historical/s/sh/sho/shoppersstop.com.md

-> *The following text is extracted and transformed from the shoppersstop.com privacy policy that was archived on 2017-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170502033408id_/https%3A//www.shoppersstop.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shoppersstop.com privacy policy that was archived on 2018-01-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180129083134id_/https%3A//www.shoppersstop.com/privacy) for the most accurate reproduction.*

 # Privacy | Shoppers Stop

+Untitled Document

 Shoppers Stop Limited (SSL) and its subsidiaries and divisions, including Shoppersstop.com, respect your privacy.
 This Privacy Policy outlines the manner your data is collected and used by SSL.
 You are advised to please read the Privacy Policy carefully.
 By accessing the services provided by Shoppersstop.com you agree to the collection and use of your data by Shoppersstop.com in the manner provided in this Privacy Policy.

-If you have questions or concerns regarding this statement, you can at (022) 6129 0400 (9:00 am to 9:00 pm) or at estore@shoppersstop.com The Policy does not apply to the procedures and practices followed by entities that are not managed, owned or controlled by Shoppersstop.com or to the people that are not engaged, employed or managed by Shoppersstop.com
+If you have questions or concerns regarding this statement, you can at (022) 6129 0400 (9:00 am to 9:00 pm) or at customercare@shoppersstop.com The Policy does not apply to the procedures and practices followed by entities that are not managed, owned or controlled by Shoppersstop.com or to the people that are not engaged, employed or managed by Shoppersstop.com

-## Through this Document, We Wish to Make you:
+Through this Document, We Wish to Make you:

   * Feel at ease while using our websites.
   * Feel confident while sharing information with us.